peterjc/thapbi-pict/docs/commands.rst

 * ``assess`` - compare classifier output to known positive controls

-There are further sub-commands to do with making or inspecting an SQLite3 format barcode marker sequence database:
+There are further sub-commands to do with making or inspecting an SQLite3 format barcode marker sequence database, most of which are covered in the second :ref:`worked example, with a custom database <custom_database>`:

 * ``dump`` - export a DB as TSV or FASTA format
 * ``load-tax`` - import a copy of the NCBI taxonomy